 In our web app, mobile app, and browser extension, Temblor will estimate the likelihood of seismic shaking and home damage.
 We then show how the damage or its costs could be decreased by buying or renting a seismically safe home, securing fragile objects inside your home, retrofitting an older home, or buying earthquake insurance.

-Temblor has several unique features that make earthquakes personal, fascinating, and immediate.
+Temblor will have several unique features that make earthquakes personal, fascinating, and immediate.

 Quakes you can feel